nessan/bit/README.md

 For example, you might use `Eigen` to create an integer matrix of all 0's and 1's and then use a built-in function from that library to extract the characteristic polynomial.
 Modding the coefficients of that polynomial with 2 gets the appropriate version for GF(2).
 Technically, this works, but you will have overflow problems for even relatively modest-sized matrices with just a few hundred rows and columns.
 Of course, you might use an underlying `BitInt` type that never overflows, but the calculations become dog slow for larger bit-matrices, which doesn't help much.

-This specialized `bit` library is better for linear algebra problems over GF(2).
+This specialised `bit` library is better for linear algebra problems over GF(2).
 Consider it if, for example, your interest is in cryptography or random number generation.

 ## Documentation